What’s an invoice, and why should you create it online using an invoice generator?

 What’s the difference between an invoice template and an invoice generator?

-Just because you generate an invoice with the help of a design template, as you would have in a design tool like Adobe Illustrator, it doesn’t mean the method is better than with a word processor, like Microsoft Office or Apple Pages.
-Making an invoice in a photo editor still requires human input and calculation.
-Therefore, it is subject to human error.
+Just because you generate an invoice with the help of a design template, as you would in a design tool like Adobe Illustrator, doesn’t mean the method is better than with a word processor like Microsoft Office or Apple Pages.
+Making an invoice in a photo editor still requires human input and calculation, which makes it subject to human error.

 But what about the invoice design?